 To Our PSMC Members and Friends

-Our PSMC Board met 10/10/2020 as a part of our regularly scheduled Board Meeting.
-The Board discussed at length our events for the coming year.
+Our PSMC Board met 01/16/2021 as a part of our regularly scheduled Board Meeting.
+The Board discussed at length our events for this year.
 As you are all aware, the COVID-19 pandemic that gripped the world last March had a profound effect on our lives, including our cherished Puget Sound Miata Club events.
-However, we are taking an optimistic approach to next years events.
+However, we are taking an optimistic approach to this years events.

 Thanks to all who support our club and be advised that happy days will once again be with us!